-For more information concerning a possible Internship with SPO, please email Tom Buchan at email@example.com.
+For more information concerning a possible Internship with SPO, please email Tom Buchan, CEO, at firstname.lastname@example.org.

 If you love slo-pitch as much as we do and want to be more involved, consider joining the SPO Team!
 For over 35 years now, SPO has been the slo-pitch organization of choice because of our dedication to the game.
 SPO was formed in November of 1982 in an effort to create more awareness of the sport of slo-pitch and to better communicate with its participants throughout Ontario.
 Decades later, we continue to do that with a faithful and dedicated group of volunteers who share a love of the game.
 Our Mission, in part, is to foster and improve the game of slo-pitch.

 We are always looking for good people, knowledgeable in the sport, and respected by their peers, to help us fulfil that Mission.
 You'd be joining a team whose core has worked together for over 30 years to help build this game to what it is today.
 Want to be part of our team?
 Contact Tom Buchan today at email@example.com, or call him directly at (905) 646-7773.